Stream your catalog data to your source

 Once you created your Catalog source, you’ll be able to push your products to the source.

-A specific catalog data structure is recommended to optimize the search experience with Coveo.
-Your catalog data structure can vary in many ways depending on your use case.
-However, they’re often a combination of three types of objects: products, variants, and availabilities.
+A specific catalog data structure is required to optimize the search experience with Coveo.
+Your catalog data structure can vary in many ways depending on your use case, often a combination of three types of objects: products, variants, and availabilities.
+This structure is then used to create a catalog configuration in the Coveo Administration Console.

 Important